STUDENT BEHAVIOUR POLICY

 Restorative Behaviour Club (RBC)

 The goal of RBC is to act as a deterrent to not following school policy and as a consequence.
 RBC should not be humiliating or stressful, however it should provide the opportunity for a student to understand how their behaviour impacts others, and provide the stimulus for future positive behaviour.
-A weekly RBC list should be distributed to teachers by Heads of School.
+A weekly RBC list should be distributed to teachers by Heads of Stage.

 - RBC will take place once a week during the second half of lunchtime.